Gemstone Cuffs Tips: How to Select, Style, and Care for Elegant Gemstone Jewelry

 • Precision gemstone setting techniques

-The structure of a cuff allows designers to display gemstones prominently.
-Because the cuff is open, the stone settings are typically positioned on the top surface where they remain visible.
+The open structure of a cuff allows gemstones to remain prominently visible.
+This design ensures that the stone settings are typically positioned on the top surface.

 • Single gemstone centerpiece cuffs